 Still interested in freelance writing?

-Freelance writing has been an awesome business model for the past 6+ years, so it’s still worth pursing.
+Freelance writing has been an awesome business model for the past 6+ years, so it’s still worth pursuing.
 Take a lead from Gina’s story about earning $4,000 per month as a writer!
-Or read Holly’s story about doubling her income with freelance writing.

 Slow burnout is still burning out